jimpil/cryptohash-clj/README.md

 - `:algo` (defaults to `:hmac+sha512`, but `:hmac+sha256` and `:hmac+sha1` are valid choices)
 - `:key-length` (defaults to the native output length of `:algo` - 64, 32, 20 bytes respectively)

-I would advise **against** overriding the default `key-length` as the wrong value can potentially make life easier to an attacker.
+I would advise **against** overriding the default `key-length`.
-You should certainly avoid providing a number of bits (bytes * 8) greater than the native output length of your chosen `algo` as it makes life easier to an attacker.
-Providing less is safer, but don't think that it saves you any computation.
-Therefore best to stick with the native output length.
+You should certainly avoid providing a number of bits (bytes * 8) greater than the native output length of your chosen `algo` as it makes life easier for an attacker.
+Providing less is safer, but since it won't save you any computation, it's best to stick with the native output length.

 #### BCRYPT